Washington City, New Cinalia

 Dr. Adams turns the laptop to face himself and taps at his screen a few more times.
 “This broadcast was longer than her first broadcast by…uh…by…um…but shorter than most of the broadcasts sent over the days prior…to…to…to the last one.”
 After voicing his thoughts, he swallows thickly and peeks over at the head scientist.

 “She would have been inside the building during the bombing.”
 Dr. Mitchell speaks up with an anxiety-tinged voice, rolling her packet in her hands.
 “She had a clean background.
 Her parents were divorced, and she had dual citizenship but had not entered the United States in six years.
 She has not been legally pronounced dead.
 Her family has not withdrawn their missing person report.”
 Mitchell pauses and unrolls the crumpled packet to skim the details inside before continuing.
 “They continue to mourn her every year on social media and support any disaster aid groups that come to investigate the coasts.
 None of which have gotten authorization to enter further into the country in the last eight years.
-It’s unlikely she has contacted them without us knowing through a radio broadcast, and not a blip has shown up on her social media accounts or call log records in sixteen years.”
-Mitchell’s green eyes hesitantly glance at the woman in the black turtleneck when she finishes then averts her eyes down at the table, reaching for her glass of water.
-Her hand trembles as she drinks from the glass and sets it down on the black coaster.
+It’s unlikely she has contacted them without us knowing, and not a blip has shown up on her social media accounts or call log records in sixteen years.”
+Mitchell’s green eyes hesitantly glance at the woman in the black turtleneck when she finishes.
+She averts her eyes down at the table and grasps her glass with a trembling hand.
+Only a meager sip passes her chapped lips before she sets it down onto the black coaster.

 The next scientist to debrief sits on the other side of Dr. Lee and has her packet flipped over, splayed out across the oak tabletop.
 She has been sipping at her beverage for quite some time.
 Dr. Lee clears his throat and smiles back across the table at the newest employee, but she can see the way his lips fight to hide the disdain clearly seen in the tilt of his head and within his cold, coal black eyes.
 Finally, the woman with the sideways name tag, that reads Dr. S. Plum, sets her glass down on her packet and raises a hand to cough into it.